michmattera/HerBody/README.md

 ### **Code**

 The code for the website was made by the developer.
-For the most complex functions, the developer took ispiration from:
+For the most complex functions, the developer took inspiration from:
 - Slack
 - Stack Overflow
 - Tutors